TOURISM GHG INTENSITY

 Descrizione della metodologia di elaborazione

-The indicator is obtained by dividing the amount of greenhouse gas emissions produced by tourism ecosystem activities by the gross value added in the tourism sector.
+The indicator is calculated by dividing the quantity of greenhouse gas emissions generated by activities within the tourism ecosystem by the gross value added generated by the tourism sector.

 Periodicità di aggiornamento